One mother's quest to end to the unknowable mother syndrome.

 It's not that I think I should be allowed to read her diaries... only that I hungered to know something, anything more than what she typically revealed.

 Perhaps parents of her generation weren't encouraged to share intimacies with their children.
 But when I began having kids, I wanted something different.
 I wanted my children to know me.
 It isn't always easy.
-Why Kids Should Know Their Parents Have Good Sex
+Why You Should NEVER Hide Your Love Life From Your Kids

 One of my sons once asked why I no longer ride horses, something I did at a rather intense level for 20 years.